How ConsumerAffairs uses cookies

 How safe is a gold IRA?

-Gold IRAs are safe investment accounts that are regulated by the IRS and require your gold investments to be securely stored and insured.
-Most gold IRA companies work with reputable custodians that store your gold in a secure location and are insured against any type of theft or loss.
+Gold IRAs are retirement accounts that are regulated by the IRS and require your gold investments to be securely stored and insured.
+Most gold IRA companies work with reputable custodians that store your gold in a secure location and are often insured against loss, depending on the storage arrangement.
 And you can access your gold in retirement, whether you want to sell and cash out or have it physically shipped to you.

 Can you invest in other metals in an IRA?